-Union County College's Associate Vice President, Administration is the College's central intake officer for matters involving discrimination, sexual harassment, and sexual misconduct; however, the Associate Vice President, Administration may share investigative responsibilities with the Dean of Students, or their designated agents, depending on the status of the parties involved in any matter.
-All College employees and units must coordinate with the Associate Vice President, Administration on matters that implicate this policy.
+UCNJ Union College of Union County, NJ's Associate Vice President of Operations is the College's central intake officer for matters involving discrimination, sexual harassment, and sexual misconduct; however, the Associate Vice President of Operations may share investigative responsibilities with the Dean of Students, or their designated agents, depending on the status of the parties involved in any matter.
+All College employees and units must coordinate with the Associate Vice President of Operations on matters that implicate this policy.